backstrap/backstrap/README.md

 creates a dropdown with a header and three buttons; the last button is below a divider.
 You can also use a "separator" property - "separator" is a synonym for "divider".

+#### FileInput

+Creates an input with type="file".
+You can pass various attributes that support file input functionality:
+"name" is used for tboth the name and id of the input;
+"disabled" will disable the input;
+"multiple" will allow multiple file selection;
+"maxSize" limits the allowed size of the file;
+"typeMatch" and "nameMatch" can be used to filter the files available for selection.

 #### Glyph